Kanikacoder13/Summer-Training-2026/Day-05.md

 ### 1. Introduction to NumPy

-The session began with an introduction to the NumPy library and its importance in data science, machine learning, and artificial intelligence.
-The trainer explained how NumPy enables efficient numerical computations and provides high-performance multidimensional arrays.

-The installation and importing of the NumPy library using the `import numpy as np` convention were also demonstrated.
+The session introduced the NumPy library, its importance in data science, Machine Learning, and Artificial Intelligence, and demonstrated how to import it using the standard `import numpy as np` convention.

----

 ### 2. NumPy Arrays

-The trainer introduced NumPy arrays and explained how they differ from Python lists.

-The following concepts were covered:

-- Creating one-dimensional (1D) arrays
-- Creating two-dimensional (2D) arrays
-- Creating arrays with predefined values
-- Arrays filled with zeros
-- Arrays filled with ones
-- Identity matrices
-- Arrays using the `arange()` function

-The advantages of NumPy arrays, including faster computation and lower memory consumption, were also discussed.

----
+Learned how to create one-dimensional and two-dimensional arrays using different methods such as `array()`, `zeros()`, `ones()`, `eye()`, and `arange()`.
+The trainer also explained the advantages of NumPy arrays over Python lists in terms of performance and memory efficiency.

 ### 3. Array Attributes

-Various properties of NumPy arrays were explored to understand their internal structure.

-The trainer explained:
+The session covered important array attributes, including:

-- Shape of an array
+- Shape (`shape`)
-- Number of dimensions (`ndim`)
+- Dimensions (`ndim`)
 - Data type (`dtype`)
-- Total number of elements (`size`)
+- Size (`size`)
 - Item size (`itemsize`)

-These attributes help analyze and manage multidimensional datasets efficiently.
+These attributes help in understanding the structure and properties of NumPy arrays.

----

 ### 4. Indexing in NumPy

-The concept of indexing was introduced to access and modify individual elements within arrays.

-#### 1D Array Indexing

-The trainer demonstrated:

-- Positive indexing
-- Negative indexing
-- Updating array elements
-- Accessing individual values

-#### 2D Array Indexing

-The session continued with indexing in matrices.

-Topics included:

-- Accessing elements using row and column indices
-- Extracting complete rows
-- Extracting complete columns
-- Modifying matrix elements
-- Working with multidimensional arrays

-Several practical examples were performed to understand indexing in real-world datasets.
+Learned indexing techniques for one-dimensional and two-dimensional arrays, including accessing, updating, and retrieving specific elements, rows, and columns.

+### 5. Boolean Indexing

+The trainer introduced Boolean Indexing for filtering array elements based on logical conditions.
+Practical examples demonstrated creating Boolean masks, selecting data, and modifying array values.
+Its importance in data preprocessing for Machine Learning was also discussed.

 ---

-### 5. Boolean Indexing (Filtering / Masking)

-The trainer introduced Boolean Indexing, one of NumPy's most powerful features for filtering data based on logical conditions.

-The following concepts were discussed:

-- Creating Boolean masks
-- Filtering elements satisfying specific conditions
-- Selecting data using logical comparisons
-- Updating array values using Boolean masks

-Practical demonstrations included filtering numerical values greater than a specified threshold and modifying elements that satisfied a given condition.

-The trainer also explained how Boolean Indexing is widely used in Machine Learning during data cleaning and preprocessing.

----

 ## Practical Activities Performed

-During today's practical session, I performed the following activities:
+During the practical session, I performed the following activities:

 - Imported the NumPy library.
-- Created one-dimensional and two-dimensional NumPy arrays.
+- Created one-dimensional and two-dimensional arrays.
 - Generated arrays using `zeros()`, `ones()`, `eye()`, and `arange()`.
-- Examined array properties such as shape, dimensions, size, and data type.
+- Examined array attributes such as shape, dimensions, size, and data type.
-- Accessed and modified elements using one-dimensional and two-dimensional indexing.
+- Accessed and modified array elements using indexing.
-- Extracted rows and columns from matrices.
+- Retrieved rows and columns from two-dimensional arrays.
-- Implemented Boolean masks to filter array elements.
+- Applied Boolean indexing to filter and modify array elements.
-- Modified array values using Boolean indexing techniques.

 ---